Paws Up for Summer Safety

 Summer is Flea, Tick and Mosquito Season

 Although you have to worry about these pests every season, summer is especially bad for these insects that can make your dog miserable.
 Stock up and administer your flea/tick medication and heartworm prevention!
-(All out?
-Make an appointment at our Wellness Clinic!)
 If you take your dog for walks out in nature and come across tall grass, make sure to check your dog for ticks when you head home.
 Common places the bloodsuckers like to hide?
-Inside ears and between toes!
+Inside ears and between to

 Provide Lots of Water & Rest Breaks